 - Kaphanashana - As described earlier, Apamarga is a very effective and strong detoxifying herb.
 It is capable of expelling overrunning kapha and vata doshas in the body.

 - Virechna - It can be used to induce purgation in patients to help cleanse their doshas.

-- Krimighna - Its strong purgative action can help expel intestinal microbial infections and worm infestations in the gut.
-When applied externally Apamarg paste can heal wounds, relieve eczema and cleanse any kind of infectious conditions affecting the body
+- Krimighna - Its strong purgative action can help to expel intestinal microbial infections and worm infestations in the gut.
+When applied externally Apamarg paste can heal wounds, relieve eczema and cleanse any kind of infectious conditions affecting the body.

 - Vamana - If one is suffering from uncontrollable vomiting and nausea for a longtime.
-Apamarg can serve as an indispensible herbal cure.
+Apamarg can serve as an indispensable herbal cure.

-- Arshohara - Patients of piles and hemorrhoids can highly benefit from the use of this herb.
-It helps keep the bowels clean and balances kapha and vata doshas that are responsible for inducing constipation and other symptomatic problems which can result in these conditions.
+- Arshoghana - Patients of piles and hemorrhoids can highly benefit from the use of this herb.
+It keeps the bowels clean and balances kapha and vata doshas that are responsible for inducing constipation and other symptomatic problems which can result in these conditions.

-- Hridyaj - It helps improve cardiac condition by acting on the cholesterol depots that hamper usual blood circulation.
+- Hridya - It helps to improve cardiac condition by acting on the cholesterol depots that hamper usual blood circulation.

 - Ahdmanhara - It is also useful to release bloating and distention of stomach.

 - Apamarg is an excellent diuretic that helps to breakdown and eliminate renal and urinary bladder stones and any kind of associated infection that may be affecting the person.